Simple Parallelism Without Data Races

 record).
 Obviously, your code may not be able to make this change easily.

-s are ever actually mutated.
-If not, changing them to iarray
+arrays are ever actually mutated.
+If not, changing them to iarrays means

 Parallel sequences